 - Apply the methodology on different use cases.

-- Practice these use cases using python/R on MIMIC as a publicly available dataset.
+- Practice these use cases using python on MIMIC data, and individual-level satisfaction, choice and preference, and response data, as a publicly available or provided datasets.

 Initial Course Contents:

 - Structure of stated preferences

 - Predictors of response to an outbound communication campaign

 - MIMIC Use Cases:

 - Research Question: The audience might understand the difference among questions related to classification, prediction, and clustering.